THE PROCESSING OF PERSONAL DATA BY EATALY

 The data are processed for the following purposes.

-a) Based on the contractual need such as: follow specific user requests (e.g. consider a candidate applying for a job position or responses to their information requests), manage the relations with a suppliers (i.e. manage orders and perform related activities such as management of payments, shipments, waybills etc.);
+- a) Based on the contractual need such as: follow specific user requests (e.g. consider a candidate applying for a job position or responses to their information requests, when the user communicates with our Customer Services, loyalty program etc.), manage the relations with a suppliers (i.e. manage orders and perform related activities such as management of payments, shipments, waybills etc.);

-c) Based on the legitimate interest of Eataly, specifically: – for the analysis and improvement of its services; – for statistical and/or research and development activities; – in order to defend their rights in the course of court, administrative or extrajudicial proceedings, and in disputes arising in connection with the services offered; – in the case of extraordinary transactions, merger, sale of a business unit, acquisitions, etc. or if any such transaction is proposed.
+- c) Based on the legitimate interest of Eataly as a business specifically: – for the analysis and improvement of its services; – for statistical and/or research and development activities; – in order to defend its rights in the course of court, administrative or extrajudicial proceedings, and in disputes arising in connection with the services offered; – in the case of extraordinary transactions, merger, sale of a business unit, acquisitions, etc. or if any such transaction is proposed.

 CATEGORIES OF DATA PROCESSED BY EATALY